Advertisement

 Additional key safety equipment to carry when fishing offshore includes the following:

 Fixed-Mount VHF Radio — Fundamental and essential.
 Fixed-mount radios offer a range of 15 to 20 miles while handhelds only reach out 3 to 8 miles.
 All new VHFs, by law, come with Digital Selective Calling, which instantly sends a distress call to authorities anywhere in the world.
 Be sure that you set up your DSC calling feature before leaving port.
-Cell phones have become popular everywhere, including offshore, and offer some backup.
+Cell phones are popular everywhere, including offshore, and offer some backup.
 But these can’t substitute for a VHF in a pinch since users might not find coverage in all areas offshore, and a phone call does not immediately summon on-water help.
 Mate your VHF radio to a tall (8-foot) VHF antenna for the range necessary when fishing offshore.

 GPS Plotter/Sounder — As critical for navigation as for fishing.
 Separate units are fine, but a single unit (capable of showing both chart plotter and sounder reading on screen simultaneously) maximizes limited space on small consoles.